sal55/langs/mfeatures.md

     4 million           # 4000000

-There used to be other (like m, cm and km to scale lengths to the same units), but this part of the language will be revised to try and have user-definable scale factors.
+There used to be others (like m, cm and km to scale lengths to the same units), but this part of the language will be reviewed to try and have user-definable scale factors.

 Such names are in their own namespace; 'million' can still be used as an identifier.